LukeGrahamLandry/franca/devlog.md

+## (Nov 5)

+- factor out the syscall handlers
+- have an array of tasks and cycle to running the next one after every context switch. bump up the timer frequency so its preemptive. make a syscall for calling the elf loader in a new task so its like fork+exec (rn relies on there being only one address space).
+- don't allocate physical pages up front. mmap just reserves a virtual range and then it gets mapped to something real the first time you fault on it.

 ## (Nov 4)

 i want to get an interrupt when theres input on the uart so i don't have to poll it.